exait-workshop/exait-workshop.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Workshop at the International Conference on Machine Learning, <a href="https://icml.cc/virtual/2025/workshop/39958">Saturday, the 19 of July 2025</a>.
+subtitle: Workshop at the International Conference on Machine Learning, <a href="https://icml.cc/virtual/2025/workshop/39958">18-19 of July 2025</a>.
 Vancouver, Canada.

 profile:
   align: right